 Sharing documentation in your knowledge base empowers your team to dive headfirst into a problem, immediately understand the work that has been done so far, and why.
 Additionally, when an employee leaves, their vast knowledge of processes and strategies won’t leave with them.
 It can be easily transferred to the remaining employees and new hires.

 2. Spread The Wealth (Of Knowledge)

-With a knowledge base that encourages cross-departmental knowledge sharing, (bust those silos that are killing collaboration) you never have to answer another question more than once.
+With a knowledge base that encourages cross-departmental knowledge sharing, you never have to answer the same question more than once.
 Create a group or space within your knowledge base software that everyone in the company has access to.
-Each time a new software is rolled out that requires instructions or updated, publish that information to that group.
-Anyone who needs it to do their job can easily access it, saving your team hours answering questions that could be answered in one simple post.
+Each time your company implements new software that requires instructions or updates, publish that information to that group.
+Anyone who needs it to do their job can easily access it, saving your team hours of answering questions that could be answered in one simple post.

 4. Provide Immediate Feedback

 Knowledge sharing isn’t just about offering assistance to colleagues in other departments, documenting processes for future use, and keeping up with the ever-evolving world of technology.
 It’s the good, the bad, and the ugly.
 (We’re talking about feedback.)